-It is the applicant's responsibility to ensure that a completed application is submitted by email to research@heartandstroke.ca no later than Monday, May 1, 2023, 3:00 PM EDT.
+It is the applicant's responsibility to ensure that a completed application is submitted by email to research@heartandstroke.ca no later than 3:00 PM ET on Friday September 1, 2023.
 Any applications attempted or submitted after the deadline will NOT be accepted.
 There will be no appeal process for late submissions.
+Please submit the application in the official language of your choice.